ilaylow/ML_Project_1/README.txt

 * Hoan Tran (1079602)

 ## Usage
-Go onto the project1.ipynb file and run all the cells.
+Go onto the project1.ipynb file and run all the cells in the notebook to recreate the results.